jafarspalace/Crowdstrike-Falcon-Scripts/README.md

 # Crowdstrike Falcon Live Response Scripts

-Windows Powershell scripts to be run with Crowdstrike Falcon Real-Time Response.
+A Series of Windows Powershell scripts to be run with Crowdstrike Falcon Real-Time Response.
 These scripts are intended to bring back only raw data, and not to parse any data locally on the host.
 This is intentional.
-The data can be parsed on a forensics system with whatever tools preferred.
+The data can be pulled back and parsed on a forensics system with whatever tools preferred.

 Some scripts look up the logged in user via explorer.exe process (where necessary), since Falcon runs under "SystemProfile".

-Some scripts also mount a Volume Shadow Copy of the local disk to copy from, to get around locked file issues when pulling certain files like Registry, Web History, etc.
+Scripts leverage mounting a Volume Shadow Copy of the local harddisk to get around locked file issues associated to system files such as the registry.

-These scripts are broken out, but can be compiled to run in one go if preferred.
+Credit to Jesse Davis (@secabstraction) for the creation of Export-MFT for exporting out the raw MFT via powershell.
+This saved me a bunch of time.
+I have included his script in fulltriage.ps1.
+The output path can be changed to place the MFT output into a path of your choosing.

+Use at your own risk.
+I'm not responsible for any mishaps that occur.